Organized Religion versus Personal Beliefs

 If you mean an organized group practicing a religion; That tends to mean that one person, or group of people tells the rest what a "scripture" means and expect the remaining people in the group to follow along and usually pay a tithe.
 While the demands of "following the flock" differ, the basis is the same.
 Follow what we tell you to do because we say it is right.
 Now, they say that there is room to interpret but most of the time interpretation that does not directly follow the views of the rest of the congregation (rather, the heads of the congregation) is 'frowned upon' or considered fallacy.
 This then means the 'offending party' is 'taught what is right' depending on religion this may mean that the person is told to repent, it may mean they are chastised, whatever the "lesson" it usually comes with great feelings of guilt.
 This causes the person questioning their views to want to just 'follow the flock.'

 If you are talking merely a religious belief structure; This basically means what they have in common is as stated previously about answering questions.
 Plus it usually means exploring what best fits your personal views and practicing accordingly.

 Poll - Are you part of an organized religion

 All of this having been stated, I'd like to see responses.
-Any opinions are welcome.
-Please remember to be respectful.
-This is a touchy subject and we don't want to be deleted.
+Any and all opinions are welcome.
+Please remember to be respectful as this is a sensitive topic.
+Thank you in advance.